MozerBYU/IT_Projects/Software/Nginx_WAF.md

 ### Part 1g – Reload/Restart Nginx and Test our Configuration

-*Note: As a side note for the future, to do a quick test of Nginx configuration files to ensure they are all working properly with the correct syntax we can run a simple command to check that:*
+Now that we have that all taken care of, we'll need to reload, preferrably restart, Nginx to apply all the changes we make.

+*Note: If you are running in a production environment you'll want to test your Nginx configuration files first before you reload/restart as if there is an error your Nginx will crash.
+This can be done by running the following command:*

 > `nginx -t`

+If all looks good, we are finally ready to reload/restart Nginx.
+This can be done in many ways, I find the following easiest:

+> `sudo systemctl reload nginx`
+> <br> or
+> <br> `sudo systemctl restart nginx`

-If all looks good, we are finally ready to reload/restart Nginx and test to make sure everything was setup properly.
-An easy way to do this can be done with the Nikto Scanning Tool.
-Running the following commands with download the tool and run a scan on localhost.
+Now, if you want to do some testing to see if your install of ModSecurity and OWASP rules are working correctly, and to assist in modifiying your rules sets, there is a helpful tool called Nikto.
+Running the following commands will download the tool and run a scan on your Nginx install via localhost.

 > `git clone https://github.com/sullo/nikto`
 > <br> `cd nikto`